 The Council exercises control over lot size and design with assistance from the Subdivision Design Guide to ensure that the resulting development is compatible with the surrounding area.
 For such infill development to be properly assessed against the Subdivision Design Guide, it is necessary that subdivision applications include plans outlining the proposed development.
-These plans will also be assessed against some parts of the Residential Design Guide to ensure the proposed allotment is capable of facilitating a residential dwelling that respects the surrounding residential dwellings will be of a scale or height that is appropriate for the surrounding residential context.
+These plans will also be assessed against some parts of the Residential Design Guide to ensure the proposed allotment is capable of facilitating a residential dwelling that respects the surrounding residential amenity values.
+Covenants may be imposed to ensure that future residential dwellings will be of a scale or height that is appropriate for the surrounding residential context.
 This requirement need not be imposed for Controlled Activity subdivision as such lots are likely to be capable of facilitating a dwelling that is compatible with the surrounding residential environment.